bitfinity-network/ord-rs/README.md

   "b6d2f6ebbf791f58cf5c15ca7ef936dc5485b27360c5e10c55b0170cf7429468:1" "f9832ed4eaf8eb32f619fe0e24f6ab352a73c16ee456b03792f13c6329e6a1e4:1"
 ```

-Then you need to send the UTXO to the actual recipient of the transaction.
+After this, you need to send the UTXO to the actual recipient of the transaction.
 Let's say the previous command returned this output:

-`Reveal transaction broadcasted: a9d7b9b6062a3609e9526b46540c6702185e612a2936f6382bf3b910cdab5b8f`
+`Reveal transaction broadcasted: a9d7b9b6062a3609e9526b46540c6702185e612a2936f6382bf3b910cdab5b8f`.

-Then to send the transfer to the recipient, run the following command:
+To send the `transfer` inscription to the recipient, run the following command:

 ```sh
 cargo run --example send-inscription --